• Skip to main content

 Hot tip: make sure there is sufficient room in your freezer for the popsicle moulds Before adding the popsicle mix, or there will be tears!

-Pour into popsicle moulds and add sticks.
+Pour into popsicle molds and add sticks.
 Put into freezer and freeze overnight until set.

 💭 How to serve

-Gently remove from popsicle moulds and enjoy!
-Great with an extra drizzle of honey and sprinkle of cinnamon or as they are.
+Gently remove from popsicle molds and enjoy!
+Great with an extra drizzle of honey and a sprinkle of cinnamon or as they are.
 Delicious!

 Stack of two cinnamon, honey and kefir popsicles with stacked cinnamon sticks, honey in dish and honey stick, on chopping board